Louis Barnett (chocolatier): Chokolit

 Louis started making chocolates in his kitchen for friends and family, but when he started selling the chocolates to local businesses, he had to move the operation to the garage.
 Chokolit was founded in 2005 and funded with a local grant of £5,000 and a £500 loan from his grandparents to buy a special machine that regulates chocolate temperature.
 The name of the company was chosen because that was how he used to spell chocolate due to his dyslexia.

 Soon his parents' garage was too small to deal with the growing demand and production had to relocate to a new factory in Bridgnorth, Shropshire.
 The factory was officially opened by South Staffordshire MP Sir Patrick Cormack on 14 December 2007.
-The company's signature product is the edible chocolate box which Barnett created when he was 13 to cut down on packaging expenses chocolate handbags using 53% pure dark chocolate supplied by Callebaut.
+The company's signature product was the edible chocolate box, which Barnett created when he was 13 to cut down on packaging expenses, and chocolate handbags, which used 53% pure dark chocolate supplied by Callebaut.

-Barnett now works with his parents and exports his chocolates to many different countries around the world.
+In 2012, Barnett began to consider closing the company, due feeling unable to keep the high standards he had for his company, and with ingredient prices rising.
+By 2015, he had sold all of the company's assets, and had transitioned into a career as a full-time business consultant.
+Louis Barnett Chocolates LTD (the company under which Chokolit was run) was dissolved in May 2016, and it has not traded since, although its website remained public until 2019.

 Activism

-Barnett is involved in a lobby for the reclassification of palm oil In contrast to other vegetable oils which have been connected to the health and longevity of Mediterranean people, palm oil is saturated and not healthy.
+Barnett was involved in a lobby for the reclassification of palm oil In contrast to other vegetable oils which have been connected to the health and longevity of Mediterranean people, palm oil is saturated and not healthy.
 Despite this, palm oil is widely used in the confectionery industry which he believes devalues the product.
 It is also used as a bio fuel.
 He argues that the loss of rain forest to provide space for palm plantations causes the destruction of the only remaining habitat of Sumatran orang-utans and that together with the carbon dioxide formed by burning the oil it leads to a net increase of carbon dioxide in the atmosphere.

-In support of this effort he has released a range of chocolate bars called "Biting Back Bar" which he launched on 29 May 2008 at Chester Zoo, the first place to stock the bars.
+In support of this effort he released a range of chocolate bars called "Biting Back Bar" which he launched on 29 May 2008 at Chester Zoo, the first place to stock the bars.

-The first bar, the "Orang-utan Biting Back Bar", contains dark chocolate bar and has a hint of orange.
-It is sold by Chokolit, and several British zoos.
+The first bar, the "Orang-utan Biting Back Bar", contained dark chocolate bar and has a hint of orange.
+It was sold by Chokolit, and several British zoos.

 Early in 2008, the MP who opened Chokolit's Bridgnorth production facility arranged for Barnett to meet Prime Minister Gordon Brown and conservative leader David Cameron at the Houses of Parliament.
 He discussed his views on palm oil with the politicians, showed the first "Biting Back Bar" and discussed opening a new outlet with House of Commons catering chiefs.
 Cameron called Barnett "a most remarkable young man who has the makings of becoming one of the significant entrepreneurs of the next decade".